-Signal Description Signal that the device has detected a phase sequence (L1-L2-L3 / L1-L3-L2) that is different from the one that had been set at [Field settings / General Settings] "Phase Sequence".
+Signal Description Phase seq. wrong Signal that the device has detected a phase sequence (L1-L2-L3 / L1-L3-L2) that is different from the one that had been set at [Field settings / General Settings] "Phase Sequence".

 Current Transformer Values